aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 System Administrators control system configuration including session timeout periods, login attempt limits, notification settings, and maintenance mode.
 They can view all reports, access the complete audit trail, and export audit logs for backup or analysis.

-However, System Administrators cannot approve or reject booking requests (they are not part of the booking workflow), manage rooms (add, edit, or delete rooms), or edit or cancel other users' bookings.
+However, System Administrators cannot manage rooms (add, edit, or delete rooms), or edit or cancel other users' bookings.
 Their role is focused on system administration, not operational booking management.

 ## 3. Meeting Rooms Module